skycoin/whitepapers/README.md

 - the state of each machine is a queue of received messages from other state machines
 - each state machine when invoked produces an output block published into the machines public broadcast channel
 - the output block contains hashes (receipts) of received messages and data
-- the output block is a deterministic function of the queue of received messages
+- the output block is a deterministic function of the queue of received messages over the last N blocks, for finite N

 In this system, nodes are highly constrained.
-The only leeway nodes receive is twiddling with the order of messages are acknowledged.
+The only leeway nodes receive is twiddling the order that messages are acknowledged.
+The types of attacks a node can partipate in without detection is severely limited.

-Distributed Time Stamping:
+Thoughts on Distributed Time Stamping:
+====

 The simplest time stamping service is a trusted central server with a known public key and an accurate clock.
 The server receives hashes and produces a signed timestamp of the hash with its private key.
 If the server can be trusted, the signed timestamp can be used to prove that data existed at a particular time.

+Accurate, trusted digital time stamps have many applications.
+They can be used to determine if a node was online at a particular time, they can be used to detect and eliminate particular types of attacks which require withholding publications of the data to the network until a later time and then revealing the data suddenly (such as Bitcoin 51% attacks) and can be used to establish a total ordering on blocks.

+For example, Distributed blockchain consensus with a reliable timestamping server is trivial.
+The rule "Accept the block with the highest fees which was produced within 15 seconds of the previous block" achieves blockchain consensus.
+This rule uniquely determines a unique successor block.
+In fact if an accurate and honest timestamping service exists then this simple rule produces a 51% attack network with no mining and extremely low operational overhead.

+The original Obelisk design was based upon constructing a distributed timestamping, but only worked in a fully connected graph.
+No distributed time stamping system could achieve provable consensus on the total ordering of events between all nodes in the network using only the local information available to individual nodes.
+Each node only sees a subset of the network.
+The fully connected case of a small number of servers is a special case where each node has a "global" view and eventually arrives at the same data and consesus as all other nodes.
+Public broadcast channels and fully connected graphs make the byzantine generals problem fairly trivial.

+While time stamp consensus and a full total ordering of events could not be achieved from the local information available to a node, randomized consensus allows provable global consenus from local information for non-pathological graph topologies.
+However, we were able to prove a weaker result which allows nodes to derive upper and lower bounds (a temporal interval) on events in the network.
+These bounds are local to each node or subset of nodes in the network and are very useful for detecting and preventing some type of Sybil attacks.

+Distributed Time Stamping:
+====

 We show how you can create a distributed timestamping authority using the Obelisk public broadcast channel, time stamped blocks and receipts for block acknowledgements.